alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 Figure 25.
 LDBC BI Query2.
 :::

 This figure illustrates LDBC BI2 query.
 This query aims to find the `Tags` under a given `TagClass` that were used in `Messages` during in the 100-day time window starting at date and compare it with the 100-day time window that follows.
 For the `Tags` and for both time windows, compute the count of `Messages`.

 The key to this query is creating two sub execution branches to count the two windows separately.
-We can use gremlin's `by()` step to achieve the purpose.
+We can use Gremlin's `by()` step to achieve the purpose.
 Assume the `TagClass's name='Actor'` `$date='2012-01-01'`, `$date+100='2012-04-09'$` and `$date+200='2012-07-18'`:

 1. Firstly, we have to find all `Tags` related to the given `TagClass`

    `g.V().has(\'tagclass\', \'name\', \'Actor\').in(\'hasType\').as(\'tag\')`

 2. Then, we need to count for the first window: all the messages created from `2012-01-01` to `2012-04-09` and having the specific `Tag`.
 Since there are two separate counting tasks, we have to use `select()` followed by `by(...)` step to create a new sub branch to execute the task.

    `.select("tag").by(__.in(\'hasTag\').hasLabel(\'comment\').has(\'creationDate\', inside(\'2012-01-01\', \'2012-04-09\')).dedup().count()).as(\'count1\')`

 3. Next, we need to count for the second window: all the messages created from `2012-04-09` to `2012-07-18` and having the specific `Tag`.
 Still, we use `select()` followed by `by(...)` step to create a new sub branch to execute the task.

    `.select("tag").by(__.in(\'hasTag\').hasLabel(\'comment\').has(\'creationDate\', inside(\'2012-04-09\', \'2012-07-18\')).dedup().count()).as(\'count2\')\`